-Report on Part I, lines 5a through 10, as instructed below, all adjustment amounts required to adjust worldwide net income (loss) reported on this Part I, line 4 (whether from financial statements or books and records), to net income (loss) of the corporation that must be reported on Part I, line 11.
+Report on Part I, lines 5a through 10, as instructed below, all adjustment amounts required to adjust worldwide net income (loss) reported on this Part I, line 4a (whether from financial statements or books and records), to net income (loss) of the corporation that must be reported on Part I, line 11.
+Report on line 12a the worldwide consolidated total assets and total liabilities amounts for the corporation using the same financial statements (or book and records) used for the worldwide consolidated income (loss) amount reported on line 4a.